Jwoo5/ecg-qa/README.md

         * `numeric_feature`
     * question: a question string
     * answer: a list of answer strings
-    * ecg_id: a list of ecg IDs of PTB-XL dataset.
+    * ecg_id: a list of ecg IDs of the source ECG dataset.
+For the original version, it indicates `ecg_id` in the PTB-XL dataset, whereas `study_id` in the MIMIC-IV-ECG dataset for the expanded version.
 For comparison questions, it contains two corresponding ecg IDs.
 Otherwise, it has only one element.
     * attribute: a list of strings indicating the relevant attributes with the question.
 For comparison questions, it is set to `None` because the primary purpose of this information is aimed to the upperbound experiments where we need to convert each Single QA sample into appropriate ECG classification format.
 * `answers_for_each_template.csv` provides the possible answer options for each template ID.
 * `answers.csv` provides the whole answer options over all the QA samples.
-* `*_ecgs.tsv` indicate which ecg IDs of PTB-XL are included in each split. (index, ecg_id) pair is written in each row, split by `\t`.
+* `*_ecgs.tsv` indicates which ecg IDs of the source ECG dataset (`ecg_id` for PTB-XL or `study_id` for MIMIC-IV-ECG) are included in each split. (index, ecg_id) pair is written in each row, split by `\t`.

 # Usage Notes
 You can easily open and read data by the following codelines.